arielsrv/ikp_go-consumer-app/README.md

 Environment configuration is based on **Archaius Config**, you should use a similar folder structure.
-*SCOPE* env variable in remote environment is required
+*SCOPE* env variable in remote environment is required from Kubernetes

 ```
 └── config